-In Zaatari refugee camp, UNHCR in partnership with the Government of Jordan funded by KfW Development Bank have established the largest solar power plant providing 12 hours electricity per day from 17:00 pm to 5:00 am in Zaatari refugee camp.
+In Zaatari refugee camp, in partnership with the Government of Jordan and KfW Development Bank UNHCR has established the largest solar power plant in a refugee camp, providing 12 hours electricity per day from 17:00 pm to 5:00 am.
 This renewable energy connects 100% of shelters in the camp via the newly renovated power network supported by the Government of Czech Republic.
-Also, the Japan International Cooperation Agency (JICA), Japanese government organization, trained 144 refugees who now have been accredited as electricians and some of them have been involved not only in the construction of this solar plant and network, but also in the ongoing maintenance of the whole electrical system.

-Financial Information Total contribution is \$163 million as of September 2019, covering 44% of overall needs for refugees.
+Also, the Japan International Cooperation Agency (JICA), a Japanese government organization, trained 144 refugees who now have been accredited as electricians and some of them have been involved not only in the construction of this solar plant and network, but also in the ongoing maintenance of the whole electrical system.
+Financial Information Total contributions are almost \$210 million as of 11 November 2019, covering 56% of overall needs for refugees.
 EARMARKED CONTRIBUTIONS to UNHCR Jordan in 2019 (over 1 million USD):